George-Elias/Structured-Framework-for-Selecting-Equity-Mutual-Funds/README.md

 ## Limitations

 - Survivorship bias in available datasets
-- Fully backward-looking metrics
+- Entirely backward-looking metrics
 - Subjectivity in qualitative scoring
 - Simplified backtesting assumptions
-- Limited portfolio-level factor exposure analysis

 These constraints are acknowledged to avoid overstating conclusions.